krishnasrikard/AutoML-Models-for-Wireless-Signals-Classification-and-effectiveness-against-Adversarial-Attacks/Readme.md

 ## Adversarial-Attacks
 Transfer-Based Untargeted Adversarial Attacks are performed on AutoML Models.
 ### PGD-Attack
-- Projected Gradient Descent(PGD) technique is used to generate the adversarial samples and the surrogate model is **Robust-CNN** from [Improvements to Modulation Classification Techniques using Deep Learning](http://noiselab.ucsd.edu/ECE228/projects/Report/76Report.pdf).
+- Projected Gradient Descent(PGD) technique is used to generate adversarial samples using a surrogate model **Robust-CNN** from [Improvements to Modulation Classification Techniques using Deep Learning](http://noiselab.ucsd.edu/ECE228/projects/Report/76Report.pdf).

 ### CW-Attack
-- Carlini and Wagner(CW) technique is used to generate the adversarial samples and the surrogate model is **Robust-CNN** from [Improvements to Modulation Classification Techniques using Deep Learning](http://noiselab.ucsd.edu/ECE228/projects/Report/76Report.pdf).
+- Carlini and Wagner(CW) technique is used to generate adversarial samples using a surrogate model **Robust-CNN** from [Improvements to Modulation Classification Techniques using Deep Learning](http://noiselab.ucsd.edu/ECE228/projects/Report/76Report.pdf).